Portuguese translator, revisor, linguistic consultant, from German and English. Est. 1993.

-Twenty six years ago I was looking forward to getting involved in hands-on activity.
+Some three decades ago I was looking forward to getting involved in hands-on activity.
 I had long prepared for this, both in college and working as a trainee at the European Parliament and at a German translation agency.
 All in all, it sure was my dream career and it seemed to be an exciting thing to do – actually like every other thing I did in my early twenties.
-Equipped with my first PC, printer and fax, I found the perfect location for my headquarters in the room just underneath my teen bedroom.
+Equipped with my first PC, printer, modem, and fax device, I found the perfect location for my headquarters in the room just underneath my teen bedroom.

-I am obviously not in my early twenties anymore but this is still my dream job.
+Not in my early twenties anymore, this is still my dream job.
 And let me tell you this: it eventually turned out to be more exciting than I ever had anticipated.

-The last quarter of 2019 offered me a new professional experience, which I am currently enjoying and facing with enthusiasm: I am now working for the PT Translation Unit at the EU Council in Brussels.
-Among other reasons, I decided to grab this chance to learn how to see the activity as a translator with different eyes.
-But one thing did not change: I am always looking forward to embracing the challenges that come along.
+The last quarter of 2019 offered me a new professional experience, which I am currently enjoying and living with enthusiasm: I am now working for the PT Translation Unit at the EU Council, in Brussels.
+Among other reasons, I decided to grab this chance to have an insight of the translator’s métier with different eyes.
+Since then, I have also been gaining new skills as a liaison officer in multicultural high-level events.
+One thing did not change though: I keep excitingly embracing the challenges that cross my path.

 And now, as then, views are still my own.

 You must be logged in to post a comment.